artagnon/clayoven/README.md

 # clayoven

-An extremely simple website generator that operates on a very specific kind of repository.
-It only depends on slim (for rendering).
-Posts can optionally posted via email.
+Extremely simple website generator.
+Generates html files from a git repository, where files use a special markup.
+Pages can optionally be posted via email.

 ## Configuration